Enjoy this basic overview of the AP Theory. For more extensive information, video classes, and more: subscribe to TTV.

 Physics (also referred to as “Foundation” or “Feelings”) is the aspect that reigns over the human experience of sensual perception, feelings, physical matter, materials, environments, bodily sensations, appearances, aesthetics, possessions, comforts, and instinctual awareness of all stimuli.

-Emotion is the aspect that reigns over the human ability to judge who or what you find subjectively better versus worse, evaluate the worth of people and relationships, give meaning and sentimental value to what happens to you, rank things on a hierarchy of most liked to disliked, and to decide how you believe the scale of moral versus immoral should be organized.
+Expression (formerly known as “Emotion”) is the aspect that reigns over the human ability to judge who or what you find subjectively better versus worse, evaluate the worth of people and relationships, give meaning and sentimental value to what happens to you, rank things on a hierarchy of most liked to disliked, and to decide how you believe the scale of moral versus immoral should be organized.

 Volition is the aspect that reigns over the human experience of causality, the personality, time, pathways, intuitive perception, future desires, making plans, imagining a direction, reading power dynamics/character/identity/themes, and perceiving a projection of possible past or future realities.